-- Our success depends on our ability to protect our intellectual property and our proprietary technologies. - The scope of our patent protection may not be sufficiently broad, or we could lose patent protection. - Intellectual property rights do not necessarily address all potential threats to our competitive advantage. - Our commercial success depends on our operating without infringing the patents and other proprietary rights of third parties. - We may not be successful in obtaining or maintaining rights to our future product candidates. - · We may be involved in lawsuits to protect or enforce our patents or our future licensors' patents. - The outcome of derivation proceedings may require us to cease using or attempt to license the related technology. - Patent reform legislation may increase uncertainties and costs of prosecuting patent applications and enforcing issued patents. - Changes in patent law could increase uncertainties and costs of prosecuting patent applications and enforcing issued patents or diminish the value of patents in general. - We may be subject to claims challenging the inventorship or ownership of our patents and other intellectual property. - · Patent terms may be inadequate to protect our competitive position on our product candidates. - · If we do not obtain patent term extension for our product candidates, our business may be materially harmed. - We may not be able to protect our intellectual property rights throughout the world.
+- Our success depends on our ability to protect our intellectual property and our proprietary technologies.
+The scope of our patent protection may not be sufficiently broad, or we could lose patent protection. - We may not be successful in obtaining or maintaining rights to our future product candidates. - We may be involved in lawsuits to protect or enforce our patents or our future licensors' patents.
+The outcome of derivation proceedings may require us to cease using or attempt to license the related technology. - We may be subject to claims challenging the inventorship or ownership of our patents and other intellectual property.
+Patent terms may be inadequate to protect our competitive position on our product candidates - If we do not obtain patent term extension for our product candidates, our business may be materially harmed - We may not be able to protect our intellectual property rights throughout the world.